Richard Bagge

 Richard Bagge (17 June 1810 – 5 April 1891) was an English cricketer.
 Bagge's batting style is unknown.
 He was born at Stradsett, Norfolk.

-The son of the Thomas Philip Bagge and Grace Salisbury, he was born at Stradsett Hall, and was educated at Charterhouse School.
+He was born at Stradsett Hall, and was educated at Charterhouse School.
 He married Pleasance Hulton on 1 October 1835, having six children with her.
 Bagge made two first-class cricket appearances for Norfolk in 1836, with both appearances coming against Yorkshire at New Ground, Norwich, and Hyde Park Ground, Sheffield.
 He scored 6 runs in his two matches, with a high score of 4.

 A merchant by trade, Bagge later served as a Justice of the Peace, and as the High Sheriff of Norfolk in 1879.
 He died at Gaywood Hall in the village of Gaywood, Norfolk on 5 April 1891.
 His twin-brother, William, also played first-class cricket, later acquiring the title of the 1st Baronet of the Bagge Baronetcy.
 His son, Thomas, also played first-class cricket.